egel-lang/egel-docs/source/lists.rst

     >> import "prelude.eg"
     >> using List

-I'll assume that you know some functional programming, this is an introduction to the Egel programming language, not a course on that.
-But, standardly, we can apply any function `f` to any list with the `map` combinator.
+I'll assume that you know some functional programming.
+Standardly, we can apply any
+function `f` to any list with the `map` combinator.

 .. code-block:: egel

     >> map [X -> X + 1] {0,1}
     (System.cons 1 (System.cons 2 System.nil))

+This documentation is on the Egel language, it's not an introduction to functional programming.
+But did you get what happened there? `map` applied `[X->X+1]` to both elements of the list `{0,1}` resulting in the list `{1,2}`.

 And the important `foldl` is defined too.
 It's a useful operator but don't go overboard with it!